Taka3610/MyPortofolio/README.md

 🎯 Purpose
 This portfolio is more than a showcase; it’s a reflection of continuous growth and curiosity.
 I hope it can serve as both documentation of my progress and a source of motivation for others learning web development.
-I hope it can serve as both documentation of my progress and a source of motivation for others learning web development.

-Kamu mau